LoopKit/loopdocs/docs/nightscout/remote-overrides.md

 You can use your *Nightscout* site to remotely set and cancel your override presets in your Loop app.
 What?!
 Yes, really...you can set/cancel an override remotely for your child's *Loop*.

-If you are using &nbsp;<span translate="no">Loop 3</span>, then you can also send remote commands to add carbs and command a bolus.
+If you are using &nbsp;<span translate="no">Loop 3</span>, then you can also send remote commands to add carbs and command a bolus. **Remote commands** have a minimum requirement of &nbsp;<span translate="no">**Nightscout 14.2.6**</span>.
+If your Nightscout version does not meet that minimum requirement, remote commands **might** be accepted but if they are, the time for the commands is always the current time.
+In other words, Carbs in the Past or Future might be accepted, but would be entered at the current time on the looper's phone.

 !!! warning "Remote Nightscout Interface Caveats"
     * Requires **`Apple Push Notifications service (APNs)`** - not available with a Free account